-As I read the gospels, I like to imagine I am an observer of the stories being played out.
-When I do this I realize the disciples were limited in their knowledge of the significance of the events taking place at the time.
-While the disciples walked and talked with Jesus for three years, they were only human and weren't omniscient.
-They understood from what they saw, heard, and what their human minds could grasp.
-In the short time span they were with Jesus, they saw Him perform powerful miracles--the blind received sight, the deaf were able to hear, and the lepers skin was made new.
-A bleeding woman was healed by touching His hem, a legion of demons was cast out by a spoken command, and common water turned into extravagant wine.
-Crowds were fed on a couple of fishes and a few loaves of bread with baskets heaped full of the leftovers.
-They saw Him walk on water and speak with such authority that even the seas obeyed.
-The disciples cast nets at His bidding into an empty sea only to have them fill with so many fish the nets broke.
-And on more than one occasion they watched Him raise people from the dead.
+As I read the gospels, I imagine I am an observer of the stories being played out.
+When I do this, I realize the disciples were limited in their knowledge of the significance of the events they were observing.
+As the disciples walked and talked with Jesus, they were human who were not omniscient.
+They understood only from what they observed and what their human finite minds could grasp.
+In the short time span they were with Jesus, they saw Him perform powerful miracles--the blind received sight, the deaf were able to hear, lepers had their skin made new, and the dead were raised to life.
+In addition, a bleeding woman was healed by touching His hem, a legion of demons was cast out by a spoken command, and common water was turned into extravagant wine.
+Because of Him, crowds were fed on a couple of fishes and a few loaves of bread with baskets heaped full of the leftovers.
+His disciples also saw Him walk on water, speak with such authority that the seas and the winds obeyed, and cast nets at His bidding into an empty sea and saw them fill to the brim until the nets broke.

-The disciples also heard Him speak sermons with unprecedented authority.
-Some sermons were filled with hope and encouragement.
-Some with blessings spoken over children.
-Some explained deep theological concepts.
-Some contained prophesies about the future.
-Some were strong, assertive confrontations aimed at the Pharisees who enslaved people with their do's and don'ts.
-They heard Him claim to be both God and man and His actions certainly seemed to verify that truth.
+The disciples also heard Him speak many sermons, some of which were filled with hope and encouragement.
+Some sermons explained deep theological concepts and others contained prophesies about the future.
+Some were strong, assertive confrontations aimed at the Pharisees who enslaved people with their do's and don'ts and others contained blessings spoken over the hearers.
+All heard Him claim to be both God and man and His actions certainly verify that truth.

 During what would be His last week on earth, He entered the city riding on a donkey as people waved palm branches and shouted Hosanna--an entrance certainly fitting for the upcoming King.
 But soon things began to unfold in ways the disciples weren't expecting.
 They had the Passover Meal with Him.
 He picked up one of the symbolic loaves of bread and He broke it, saying it was His body broken for them and then He took one of the cups, saying the wine in it represented His blood that would be shed for them--words contradicting a coming Kingdom.
 Then the Master, The Messiah, The Son of God, The Son of Man, washed their feet, showing by example the leaders He called them to be.

-Then three days later, the tomb found open, was empty except for His grave clothes.
-The risen Savior began to appear, calling His disciples back to the work He wanted them to do.
-They didn't understand that during the bleakest hours when their hope ran low--the hours that Jesus hung suspended between heaven and earth--the greatest victory was in the making.
+Then three days later, the tomb was found open and empty except for His grave clothes.
+The risen Savior began to appear to those He called His own.
+He called His disciples back to the work He wanted them to do.
+They didn't understand during those bleak hours when their hope ran low--the hours that Jesus hung suspended between heaven and earth--that the greatest victory was in the making.
 That was the moment the sinless God-man took our sin in His body--every sin imaginable--the lies, the murders, the adultery, the pride, the hatred, the gossip, the gluttony, the acts of violence, the sexual perversion, the unbelief, the withholding of love, and the hiding.
-And as our sin was taken He gave us His righteousness, reconciling us forever to God--the God who created us, the God who loved us, and the God who laid down His life for us.
+And as our sin was taken He gave us His righteousness in its place, reconciling us forever to God--the God who created us, the God who loved us, and the God who laid down His life for us.